creativepurus/PWSKILLS-Projects/README.md

 # 🔰 ABOUT
 ### 🤖🧠💻 Artificial Intelligence, Machine Learning and Data Science Projects 🚀

-- Welcome to my repository of resources for Artificial Intelligence, Machine Learning and Data Science!
+- Welcome to my repository of resources for `Artificial Intelligence`, `Machine Learning` and `Data Science` !
-- This repository contains a collection of codes and projects related to data science, AI, and machine learning.
+- This repository contains a collection of codes and `projects` related to `data science, AI, and machine learning`.
 - Here, you'll find a collection of code snippets, tutorials, and other helpful resources that I've gathered throughout my journey in these fields.
-- In today's world, data science has become an integral part of businesses, organizations, and governments as it helps in making informed decisions through the analysis of vast amounts of data.
+- In today's world, data science has become an `integral part of businesses`, organizations, and governments as it helps in making informed decisions through the analysis of vast amounts of data.

 # 📚 Table of Contents
 - 🧠 AI